-Trial for former Mashpee Wampanoag chairman Cedric Cromwell set for April
+Trial for former Mashpee Wampanoag Chairman Cedric Cromwell set for April

 Case revolves around proposed Taunton casino

-Much of the case revolves around First Light Resort and Casino, which the Mashpee Wampanoag wanted to build in Taunton to use as a source of financial prosperity for their tribe.
+Much of the case revolves around First Light Resort and Casino, which the Mashpee Wampanoag want to build in Taunton.

 According to the indictment, Cromwell used his position on the Mashpee Wampanoag Gaming Authority to enrich himself.

-The Mashpee Wampanoag Gaming Authority had entered into an agreement with DeQuattro’s company, Robinson Green Beretta Corp., to act as “owner’s representative” for the construction of the casino.
+The tribe's gaming authority had entered into an agreement with DeQuattro’s company, Robinson Green Beretta Corp., to act as “owner’s representative” for the construction of the casino.

-Authorities allege that DeQuattro bribed Cromwell in order to sustain and gain favorable terms for their partnership.
+Authorities allege that DeQuattro bribed Cromwell to sustain and gain favorable terms for their partnership.

-Cromwell in turn continued to ask DeQuattro for more and more, including money and gifts, such as a Bowflex Revolution home gym and a weekend in an executive suite at the Seaport Boston Hotel.
+Authorities say Cromwell in turn asked DeQuattro for more, including money and gifts, such as a home gym and a weekend in an executive suite at the Seaport Boston Hotel.

-Also in the indictment is the “company president,” who is unnamed.
-The company president allegedly reimbursed DeQuattro for bribes that he would pay Cromwell.
+The company president, unnamed in the indictment, allegedly reimbursed DeQuattro for bribes that he paid Cromwell.

 The indictment: Mashpee Wampanoag Tribal Council chairman indicted, removed from post